Cruisin' J-Town

 Cruisin' J-Town is a 1975 American documentary film by Duane Kubo about jazz musicians in Los Angeles's Little Tokyo community.

 Summary

 The film dives inside Hiroshima, the popular Asian American jazz fusion group, and their influences.

 Legacy

-In 2023, Cruisin J-Town was inducted into the National Film Registry for cultural and historical importance.
+In 2023, Cruisin J-Town was selected for preservation in the National Film Registry by the Library of Congress for its cultural and historical importance.